jkaewprateep/IBM---Node.js-MongoDB-Developing-Back-end-Database-Applications/README.md

 ## app_delete.js ##

 🧸💬 Delete database records by condition and error handling with error message return .</br>
+🦭💬 By Employee.deleteOne() function method scope of the filter record condition parameter perform and code handling, apply regex expression parameter for emp_name with the alphabet R leading information and database code connection handling.
+By regular expression filter, we can create flexible data record selection from single expression and useful when working with import string data field. </br>

 ```
 const mongoose = require('mongoose');